Benjamin Lund: Later career

 After his loan spell at the club, it was confirmed on 28 August 2020, that he would continue at the club on a permanent basis.

 On 7 June 2021, FC Roskilde confirmed the signing of Lund.
-After a year in Roskilde, Lund moved to Denmark Series club Holbæk B&I.
+After a year in Roskilde, Lund moved to Denmark Series club Holbæk B&I. In July 2023, he moved to fellow league club Greve Fodbold.

+In January 2024, Lund joined NB Bornholm.